konfiger/konfiger-nodejs/README.md

 ---

 The notable use cases of this package is loading configuration file, language file, preference setting in an application.
-More use cases and examples can be seen [here](https://github.com/konfiger/konfiger.github.io/blob/master/usecases/use_cases.js.md).

 ___